membrane/api-gateway/distribution/examples/spel/README.md

 ## Running the example

 In this example we will visit a website and take a look at the logs in the console.

-To run the example execute the following steps:

 1. Go to the `examples/spel` directory.